EugenMayer/opnsense-starterkit/README.md

 ## WAT

+You want to either quickly

+1. try [OPNsense](https://opnsense.org).
+See blow 'Trying OPNsense'
-You want to either quickly try [OPNsense](https://opnsense.org) or build an image for your infrastructure right from the ISO / from scratch.
+2. or build an image for your infrastructure right from the ISO / from scratch.
+See blow 'Building yourself'
+3. Or start developing opnsense with one line, see [the development quicksetup guide](https://github.com/EugenMayer/packer-opnsense/tree/master/development)

 ## Trying OPNsense